-- The Trustees will use different approaches for the different sections, with the assessment for the members of the DB Section with legacy AVC funds being of a smaller scale than the assessment for the members of the DC Section, proportionate to the members' fund holdings relative to their overall benefits in the Plan; - For the DC Section: - The Trustees will use a scoring system for each of the 'value for members' and 'value for money' assessments. - Individual elements of service were given scores by considering the scope and quality of the services under those areas. - Two overall weighted scores ranging from 0% to 100% were produced, one for 'value for member' and one for 'value for money'. - The Trustees agreed that any score between 50% to 75% represented satisfactory value and a score of 75% or over represented good value. - Scores will be compared from year to year from now on, with a view to measuring and monitoring changes to the 'value for members' and wider 'value for money'.
+- The Trustees will use different approaches for the different sections, with the assessment for the members of the DB Section with legacy AVC funds being of a smaller scale than the assessment for the members of the DC Section, proportionate to the members' investment fund holdings relative to their overall benefits in the Plan. - For the DC Section: - The Trustees will use a scoring system for each of the 'value for members' and 'value for money' assessments. - o Individual elements of service will be given scores by considering the scope and quality of the services under those areas. - Two overall weighted scores ranging from 0% to 100% will be produced, one for 'value for member' and one for 'value for money'. - The Trustees agreed that any score between 50% to 75% will represent satisfactory value and a score of 75% or over will represent good value. - Scores will be compared from year to year, with a view to measuring and monitoring changes to the 'value for members' and wider 'value for money'.